SWE-bench Verified Explained: 2026 Methodology, Tiers, Caveats

 How It Is Actually Scored

-Success requires two things simultaneously: all fail_to_pass tests (the tests that were failing before the fix) must now pass, AND all pass_to_pass tests (tests that were already passing) must still pass.
-This prevents trivially invalid patches - you cannot delete the failing test or disable all tests to score a pass.
+Success requires two things simultaneously.
+First, all fail_to_pass tests (the tests that were failing before the fix) must now pass.
+Second, all pass_to_pass tests (tests that were already passing) must still pass.
+This prevents trivially invalid patches; you cannot delete the failing test or disable all tests to score a pass.

-The evaluation does not check whether the patch is good code - only whether it passes tests.
-This is both the benchmark's strength (objective, reproducible) and its limitation (a test suite is not a complete specification of correct behavior).
+The evaluation does not check whether the patch is good code, only whether it passes tests.
+This is both the benchmark's strength (objective, reproducible) and its limitation: a test suite is not a complete specification of correct behaviour.

 Known Limitations